 Q7.
 What is the cheapest time of year to visit London?

-If you want the lowest price on a flight to London, the cheapest time of year is January through March.
+A: If you want the lowest price on a flight to London, the cheapest time of year is January through March.
 The temperatures are cool around this time of year with occasional rainfall, and there are fewer events or public holidays, which means fewer crowds.

 Q8.
 When Is The Best Time to Visit London?

-The best time to visit London is between June and August.
+A: The best time to visit London is between June and August.
 It is the prime season for tourists, with warm and pleasant weather throughout.
 July and August are peak seasons for the entire country of England, Wales, and even Scotland.